 Take a day trip from Pisa to Cinque Terre to have a phenomenal experience to get insight into the site listed as UNESCO World Heritage.
 You can get the best experience in a private minivan.
 Along with wine tasting, it is limited to just eight persons in each tour.

 Most of us never seem to agree when we love cities in Italy.
 Everyone may be fond of Bologna.
 Bologna’s name has always been linked with Bolognese spaghetti.
-But for the tourists, it offers something different with a firm and medieval feel.
+But for the tourists, it offers something different from a firm and medieval feel.

 The city of Bologna is a city of the university at its core with the longest-running university in the world built in the year 1088.
 You will find the real contrast to the city in Bologna during your day trip to Florence.
 It is effortless to have a day trip out of Tuscany and Florence with a train trip of only 35 minutes.